 To visualise the overall bacterial community relationships across all 24 individual samples studied, principal coordinate analysis (PCoA) was performed based on the Bray-Curtis distance on normalised OTU annotation data (Meyer et al. 2008).

-To test whether there were any significant differences in the mean values of OTU richness among the four types of samples (stomach regurgitates, cloacal swabs, guano and rookery soils) in Adélie and chinstrap penguins, the total OTUs annotated (with 3 or more reads) for all samples were checked for normal distribution, prior to One-Way Analysis of Variance (ANOVA) with a post hoc comparison using Tukey’s Honestly Significant Difference (Tukey’s HSD) test (IBM SPSS Windows version 19.0, Armonk, New York, USA).
+To test whether there were any significant differences in the mean values of OTU richness among the four types of samples (stomach regurgitates, cloacal swabs, guano and rookery soils) in Adélie and Chinstrap Penguins, the total OTUs annotated (with 3 or more reads) for all samples were checked for normal distribution, prior to one-way analysis of variance (ANOVA) with post hoc comparisons using Tukey’s honestly significant difference (HSD) test (IBM SPSS Windows version 19.0, Armonk, New York, USA).

-As Illumina MiSeq is a semi-quantitative method (Hirsch et al. 2010), the bacterial community taxonomic composition in Adélie and chinstrap penguin samples was analysed based on presence/absence data of the annotated OTUs.
-The Jaccard index was used to calculate the percentage of bacterial taxonomic composition similarity between any two sample types across the four types of samples obtained.
+As Illumina MiSeq is a semi-quantitative method (Hirsch et al. 2010), the bacterial community composition in Adélie and Chinstrap Penguin samples was analysed based on presence/absence data of the annotated OTUs.
+The Jaccard index was used to calculate the percentage of bacterial composition similarity between any two sample types across the four types of samples obtained.
 A Venn diagram was generated using a web tool (http://bioinformatics.psb.ugent.be/webtools/Venn/) to show the proportions of unique and shared OTUs between penguin stomach regurgitates, cloacal swabs, guano and rookery soils.

 To examine assemblage patterns of the dominant and the co-occurring bacterial communities between the four sample types, Spearman rank multiple correlation analysis was conducted on the relative abundance of the frequently encountered OTUs (≥0.1%) and the shared OTUs.
-Any two sample types were considered positively correlated when a statistically significant (P< 0.05) Spearman coefficient (rho) > 0.19 was obtained (Fowler et al. 1998).
+Any two sample types were considered positively correlated when a statistically significant (p < 0.05) Spearman coefficient (rs) > 0.19 was obtained (Fowler et al. 1998).

 Nucleotide sequence accession numbers

-All quality-filtered sequences were deposited in MG-RAST with accession numbers 4604111, 4604112, 4604216, 4605300, 4605301, 4605302, 4605303, 4605304, 4605306, 4605844, 4605937, 4605938, 4606004, 4606007, 4606028, 4606032, 4705435, 4705487, 4705502, 4705520, 4705549, 4705585, 4705618 and 4705620.
+Sequences were deposited in MG-RAST (Meyer et al. 2008) with accession numbers listed in Table 1.

 Results:

-Individual sample sequencing data and coverage

-A total of 5,521,194 quality-filtered sequences (ranging between 59,026 and 685,280 sequences per sample) were generated, and were uploaded into the MG-RAST server (Table 1).
-Approximately 91% of the uploaded sequences passed the MG-RAST QC pipeline and contained ribosomal RNA genes, leaving 53,127 to 637,984 sequences per sample with an average length of between 262 ± 50 and 332 ± 54 nucleotides for taxonomic classification.
-A total of 2,642 OTUs were annotated at the OTU classification level, with individual samples ranging between 31 and 337 OTUs (Table 1).
-Following the rare-biosphere threshold proposed by Lynch and Neufeld (2015), approximately 28.6% of these OTUs (ranging between 6 and 72 OTUs per sample) accounted for ≥0.1% of relative abundance, and were considered as the dominant community members.
+OTU classification and sample coverageA total of 1,381 and 1,261 bacterial species-level OTUs were annotated from Adélie and Chinstrap Penguins, respectively, with individual samples ranging from 31 to 337 OTUs in Adélie Penguins, and from 31 to 243 in Chinstrap Penguins (Table 1).
+Besides unclassified bacteria, the annotated OTUs from Adélie Penguins were closely matched to a total of 260 bacterial genera belonging to 17 phyla.
+In Chinstrap Penguins, a total of 247 bacterial genera were assigned, also belonging to 17 phyla.
+Following the rare-biosphere threshold proposed by Lynch and Neufeld (2015), approximately 24.2% (6-70 OTUs per sample) of these OTUs in Adélie Penguins, and 32.7% (8-72 OTUs per sample) in Chinstrap Penguins accounted for ≥0.1% of relative abundance, and were considered as the dominant community members.
 OTUs accounting for <0.1% were considered representative of rare community members.
-The complete lists of annotated OTUs in individual samples of Adélie and chinstrap penguins, along with the abundance of each OTU, are provided in Supplementary Tables S1 and S2.
+The complete lists of annotated OTUs in individual samples of Adélie and Chinstrap Penguins, along with the abundance of each OTU, are provided in Online Resources 1 and 2.

 Good’s coverage (Good 1953) showed that the sampling completeness averaged 99.8% (ranging from 97.8 to 100.0%) (Table 1), confirming that the coverage for all samples studied was sufficient to permit comparative bacterial community analysis.

 Overall bacterial community relationships